 What can you do to achieve that goal?
 You can post online ads showing to prove that indeed, you were looking for new business contacts in the area.

 And when you get there in Miami, meet a couple of those who have responded to your advertisement.
 Document your meeting by taking photos, or keeping the business cards of your prospects.

-However, you should also look at the time spent for business-related activities during your trip.
+However, you should also look at the time spent on business-related activities during your trip.
 It would be hard to justify travel costs for a week-long trip to Miami if you only spent 2-3 days meeting with clients.
-The IRS will likely call your attention if you declared that you spent just half of your time in Florida meeting prospective customers or dealers.
+The IRS will likely call your attention if you declared that you spent just half of your time in Florida meeting, prospective customers or dealers.